Sometimes when I give a talk I tell the audience,

 In a study published Tuesday in the journal PLoS Medicine, researchers found that having social connections — including family, friends and colleagues — improved the odds of survival by 50%.

+So it seems to me that good relationships are the meaning of life.
+They make us happier, they help us live longer.
 Why is it then that we often don’t treat our relationships as being as important as our work, our exercise, our errands and all the other things that fill up our days?